The Banipal Trust for Arab Literature

 Banipal Recommends

-– great reads in the library, reviewed in Banipal issues.
+– great reads in the library, recommended by translators, editors and reviewers for Banipal.

-Click the book titles below to read the library entries.
+Click the book titles to read the library entries.

 Click the Review title to read the reviews.